RomaKudryavtsev/java-linkmancer/README.md

 # LinkMancer
 ![](LOGO_LINKMANCER.png)

+### IMPORTANT
+Currently, all the work is focused on the LinkMancer's reactive version: https://github.com/RomaKudryavtsev/java-linkmancer-reactive
+Check it out!

 ### Project description
 With LinkMancer, you will never be annoyed by a bunch of links opened in your browser!